 When an employee has been granted an approved FML for any purpose other than Pregnancy Disability and returns within twelve (12) workweeks of the initiation of the leave (or within 26 workweeks if the FML was taken for Military Caregiver Leave), s/he shall be reinstated to the same or an equivalent position upon expiration of the leave.
 For an employee's return to work rights after Pregnancy Disability Leave, see Section C.5. below.
 If the position has been abolished or otherwise affected by layoff and an equivalent position is not available, the employee shall be afforded the same considerations which would have been afforded had the employee been working when the position was abolished or affected by layoff.
 No employee with a predetermined appointment end date or predetermined date of separation shall be granted a leave of absence beyond her/his appointment end date or the predetermined date of separation.
-An employee who has been granted an FML for her/his own serious health condition, may be required by the University to provide a written medical release to return to work prior to her/his return to work.
+As stated in Section B.1.i.(1) (b), above, an employee who has been granted an FML for her/his own serious health condition, must provide a written medical release to return to work prior to her/his return to work.